MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

   - e2e-iot
 ---

-# Overview of IoT workloads
+# Overview of well-architected IoT workloads

-Internet of Things (IoT) is a collection of managed and platform services across edge and cloud that connect, monitor, and control physical assets.
+Internet of Things (IoT) is a collection of managed and platform services across edge and cloud environments that connect, monitor, and control physical assets.
 The IoT workload for the Microsoft Azure Well-Architected Framework helps you meet architectural challenges to design, build, and operate IoT solutions according to your requirements and constraints.

 The IoT Well-Architected Framework addresses the three components of IoT systems: